 After watching this video and several others, I went to his Patreon page (see the link above), and signed up.
 It wasn’t until several months later, when he began his recruitment for the following video, that I suddenly realized that David was the singer and producer of the “Basement Praise” album!

 I tried to participate in this virtual choir, but my voice was still (slowly but surely) coming back after 15 years without being able to sing at all, due to being bent over very far forward due to rheumatoid arthritis.
 In 2017, both my hips were replaced, and since then I have been re-learning using my diaphragm and singing once again–something very precious to me.
 I also had hoped to join into another small virtual project he did in 2019, but that didn’t work out, either.
 As of February 2023, I still haven’t been able to join in one of the choirs, because David has changed the requirements for submissions, in order to make less work during editing (I totally understand).

 I first saw Peter Hollens when someone posted a Christmas video on Facebook:

 I shared it, and an old friend saw it, told me more about Peter, and pointed me at his YouTube channel (thank you very much, Chris McCullough).
 I started listening to one after another of his videos, but I didn’t become a patron until quite some time after I had become a patron for Home Free.

 I do enjoy much of Peter’s music, but mostly the ones that he does with Tim Foust (of Home Free)…these five:

 There you have it!
-These are some my favorite songsters to listen to (I have other favorites as well, but none of them use Patreon).
+These are two of my favorite songsters to listen to.
 I hope maybe I’ve inspired you to become a patron for someone you really enjoy watching and listening to on YouTube or other platforms, whom you may know of who could use your support. 🙂